Maximal Cohen-Macaulay modules over non-isolated surface singularities and matrix problems: Serre quotients and proof of Main Theorem

 is commutative in the category of $\rQ(\bar\rR)$--modules.
 Consider the following commutative diagram with exact rows in the category of $\rA$--modules:

 Then we have: $\mathbb{G}(\mT) \cong \mN^\dagger$.
 In particular, the isomorphy class of $\mN^\dagger$ does not depend on the choice of $\mU$ and $\varphi$. \end{corollary}

-As we shall see later, in some cases the module $\mN$ obtained by the recipe described in Corollary \ref{C:how-to-comp}, turns out to be automatically Cohen-Macaulay.
+As we shall see later, in some cases the module $\mN$ obtained by the recipe from Corollary \ref{C:how-to-comp}, turns out to be automatically maximal Cohen--Macaulay.
 This can be tested using the following useful result.